-In her presentation, which can be downloaded in full here (pdf), the Countess explained that she had been a member of the House of Lords for forty years, and that for more than twenty years she has been engaged in trying to persuade government that ME/CFS – together with organophosphate sheep dip poisoning, Gulf War Illnesses, Aerotoxic Syndrome and other medically unexplained physical symptoms, known as MUPS – are not figments of patients’ imaginations, nor nocebo effects, but are very real conditions.
+In her presentation, the Countess explained that she had been a member of the House of Lords for forty years, and that for more than twenty years she has been engaged in trying to persuade government that ME/CFS – together with organophosphate sheep dip poisoning, Gulf War Illnesses, Aerotoxic Syndrome and other medically unexplained physical symptoms, known as MUPS – are not figments of patients’ imaginations, nor nocebo effects, but are very real conditions.
 As she continued, “In so far as ME/CFS is concerned I have had some support from Members of Parliament who have constituents with the illness, but have been ploughing rather a long and lonely furrow in the Lords.
 For the sake of brevity, I will call the condition ME, which is what most patients prefer, except where accuracy demands otherwise.”

 She pointed out that once a person, child or adult, has the ME label, all support and assistance from the medical profession and social services seems to vanish into thin air.
 Far too many of professionals treating and caring for people with ME have not received the message about the seriousness of the condition, despite the World Health Organisation classification of CFS/ME as a neurological condition under ICD 10 G93.3 and despite major reports, such as the CMO report on CFS/ME in 2002 (available here) and two All Party Parliamentary Group on ME reports.
 All these reports recognise the severe impact that this disease can have on many patients’ lives, but, she continued, despite all the fine words of Ministers and report writers, I repeatedly ask myself why it is that the recognition and treatment of this illness has remained in the doldrums for so long?